Rural Broadband Internet

 At minimum, you should fit the connectors at home before going into the field.

-The SC connectors are small enough to fit down electrical conduit, but this is not actually necessary in using slotted tray conduit.
+The SC connectors are small enough to fit down 3/4" electrical conduit, but this is not actually necessary when using slotted tray conduit.

 Consider using direct burial fiber to make them more robust in tray conduit or potentially even avoiding needing conduit at all (although this is not advised).